Turning Ale into Altruism

 The Cystic Fibrosis Foundation of Central PA

 Since 2004, Tröegs has partnered with The Cystic Fibrosis Foundation of Central PA to organize The Harrisburg Brewers Fest.
-Since its inception, the event has raised over $800,000 to fund Cystic Fibrosis research.
-This past year’s efforts, in particular, were felt on a more personal level, as a new drug used to treat lung damage was released and reversed the effects of a young Harrisburg patient’s lung damage caused by Cystic Fibrosis.
+Since its inception, the event has raised more than $1,000,000 to fund Cystic Fibrosis research.
+Recent efforts, in particular, were felt on a more personal level, as a new drug used to treat lung damage was released and reversed the effects of a young Harrisburg patient’s lung damage caused by Cystic Fibrosis.
 It is the goal of The Cystic Fibrosis Foundation to cure the most common Cystic Fibrosis genetic disorders in five years through drugs that are currently in the clinical trial phase.
 Many of the brewery’s co-workers volunteer for the event, and even outside volunteers participate to help make the event an on-going success year after year.

 The Gift of Life Donor Program